 I carried the lines of the road to that vanishing point you saw earlier.
 For lines like this I used a mahl stick to balance my hand.

 Here's the finished painting "Light at the Crossroads."
 The 3 o'clock deadline was looming, so I scrambled to resolve the unfinished areas.
-On the left side, the houses are stated fairly broadly, which in the end probably helps accentuate the confetti of the intersection.
+On the left side, the houses are stated fairly broadly, which in the end probably helps accentuate the confetti of the intersection.---------

 Previous Gurney Journey posts: Sky panels, Sky blue, Illuminated foreground, Mahl stick, Confetti, Vanderbilt Vista, Complementary priming color.